puppetlabs/puppetdb/documentation/configure.markdown

 will already have PostgreSQL configured properly and these steps should not be necessary.

-At a minimum, you will need to ensure that you have PostgreSQL 9.6 or later running that will accept incoming connections, a user and an empty database for PuppetDB.
+You will need to ensure that you have PostgreSQL 9.6 running that will accept incoming connections, a user and an empty database for PuppetDB.
 Information on connection/authentication configuration in PostgreSQL and be found [here](https://www.postgresql.org/docs/9.6/static/auth-pg-hba-conf.html).
 Docs